Carter Museum Timeline

 The Carter conserves and installs a rarely exhibited iconic sculpture Diana (ca. 1894) by Augustus Saint-Gaudens.
 This 7-foot-tall cement sculpture was modeled after Saint-Gaudens’s similarly named sculpture created for the top of Madison Square Garden and created by the artist for building’s architect Stanford White.
 “To bring an icon of American art back to public attention feels like bringing history back to life,” says Maggie Adler, curator of paintings, sculpture, and works on paper.

-The museum announces a building enhancement project beginning October 2018 to refresh museum galleries, enhance building accessibility, and improve climate-controlled storage.
-The museum’s second floor closes to the public October 2018, and the entire museum closes to the public June through August 2019 for the completion of the project.
+The Carter announces a building enhancement project beginning October 2018 to refresh Museum galleries, enhance building accessibility, and improve climate-controlled storage.
+The Museum’s second floor closes to the public October 2018, and the entire Museum closes to the public June through August 2019 for the completion of the project.

 The Carter announces the establishment of the Gentling Study Center to enhance the recognition of two of Fort Worth’s most notable artists, brothers Scott G. Gentling and Stuart W. Gentling.
 The Center creates an accessible resource where scholars and the general public alike will be able to experience, research, and enjoy their contributions to the field.